ardf/ardf/README.md

--  Hi, I’m @ardf
+-  Hi, I’m Ahamed Ruyefa
--  I’m currently learning Fullstack Web Development
+-  I’m currently learning Django.
-- 📫 How to reach me -
+-  Let's connect on <a href="https://www.linkedin.com/in/ardf/">Linkedin</a>
-ruyefadf@gmail.com
+- 📫 - ruyefadf@gmail.com

 <!---
 ardf/ardf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.